Updated January 12, 2022.

 During this time, you should not leave home or visit public areas, except to get medical care, and you should separate yourself from other people and pets in your household as much as possible.
 If you must be around other people, wear a mask and try to maintain at least 6 feet of distance at all times.
 You should also avoid sharing personal items, wash your hands frequently, and clean all high-touch surfaces often.
 We also recommend reaching out to a friend or family member who may be able to help drop off supplies during your self-isolation period.
 For more information on isolation see here.

 I tested positive and have risk factors for developing severe illness

 If you have received a positive COVID-19 test and are over the age of 64 or have a health condition, you should reach out to your healthcare provider for more information as there may be medications available that could significantly decrease your risk of complications from COVID-19.

-If your symptoms become more severe, especially if you are unable to take care of yourself (i.e. unable to consume liquids and food, experiencing excessive light-headedness, etc.), you should immediately reach out to your healthcare provider, or for emergencies, dial 911.
+If your symptoms become more severe, such as difficulty breathing, very high fever, or chest pain, or if you are unable to take care of yourself (i.e. unable to consume liquids and food, experiencing excessive light-headedness, etc.), you should immediately reach out to your healthcare provider, or for emergencies, dial 911.

 The One Medical blog is published by One Medical, a national, modern primary care practice pairing 24/7 virtual care services with inviting and convenient in-person care at over 100 locations across the U.S. One Medical is on a mission to transform health care for all through a human-centered, technology-powered approach to caring for people at every stage of life.